jugglinmike/command-the-command-line/src/material/process-bounds/index.md

 ???

-As much as we might enjoy working on the command line, the shell is not a great environment to author large amounts of copy.
-We'd much rather use our own editor (`nano` perhaps?) to compose a message.
-Input redirection allows us to send messages from files we created elsewhere.
+As much as we might enjoy working on the command line, the shell is not a great environment to author large amounts of prose.
+For instance, once you've entered text, you can't go back and change it.
+It's almost like using a typewriter.

+We'd much rather use a text editor (`nano` perhaps?) to compose a message.
+We can save that to a file and use input redirection to feed our message into `mail`.

 ---